konradkrasno/chess-cpp-rest-api/README.md

 # chess-cpp-rest-api

 This is console application written in C++ which you can play chess online in localhost.
-This uses REST API.
+It uses REST API.

 ## Installation